 Statement of Attorney Jeff Anderson

-(New Orleans, Louisiana) – Today the Creditors Committee in the Archdiocese of New Orleans Chapter 11 bankruptcy case asked the Court to throw the case out of bankruptcy because the Archdiocese filed the case “in bad faith.”
+(New Orleans, LA) – Today the Creditors Committee in the Archdiocese of New Orleans Chapter 11 bankruptcy case asked the Court to throw the case out of bankruptcy because the Archdiocese filed the case “in bad faith.”

 The legal filing stated that the bankruptcy was filed to: